 On the scale of the metropolitan area, 13% of the areas (representing 9% of the population) have null postal accessibility and 28% of the areas (representing 28% of the population) have accessibility that is non-null but less than 3h/1000 inhabitants (or a half-day of opening hours for a contact point per week).
-The "white areas" (with null accessibility) can access postal services beyond a radius of 1000 meters and therefore correspond to the criteria established by law.

 These areas are located in the second ring, mainly in the eastern part of the metropolitan area.
-The absence of accessibility "in proximity" is explained by the primarily industrial classification of these areas and/or the low density of inhabitants due to the presence of agricultural land.
+The absence of accessibility "in proximity" is explained primarily by the industrial classification of these areas and/or the low density of inhabitants due to the presence of agricultural land.